Canine Health Conditions

 Fibrocartilaginous Embolism (FCE)

-This is a disease of the spinal cord and is managed by physio and hydrotherapy.
+This is a spinal cord disease and is managed with a multimodal approach.